Hedonic Diversity Games: A Complexity Picture with More than Two Colors: Algorithms and Tractable Fragments

-For the second claim, we begin by branching to determine the structure of non-trivial coalitions in a solution, that is, we branch on how many non-trivial coalitions there will be in the outcome and for each such coalition we branch to determine its size.
-Now in each branch we have at most $\coalnum \cdot \coalsize$ ``positions'' for agents in the identified non-trivial coalitions, and we apply an additional round of branching to determine which agents will occupy these positions.
-At this point, the outcome is fully determined and we can check whether it is stable and satisfies the requirements.
-This results in an algorithm with a total running time of at most $n^{\bigoh(\coalnum \cdot \coalsize)}$. \end{proof} \fi \iflong \begin{proof} For the first claim, note that either $n \le \scoalnum \cdot \coalsize$ or we are facing an obvious \NO-instance.
+\begin{lemma} \allHDGNashShort and \allHDGIndividualShort are: \begin{enumerate} \item fixed-parameter tractable parameterized by $\scoalnum+\coalsize$, and \item in \XP parameterized by $\coalnum+\coalsize$. \end{enumerate} \end{lemma} \begin{proof} For the first claim, note that either $n \le \scoalnum \cdot \coalsize$ or we are facing an obvious \NO-instance.
 Hence we can restrict our attention to the case where $n$ is bounded by a function of the parameters.
 Therefore, in \FPT{} time it is possible to enumerate all possible coalition structures and check their stability and properties.
 There are at most $\scoalnum^n = \scoalnum^{\scoalnum \cdot \coalsize}$ possible outcomes and we can check whether any such outcome is stable in time at most $\bigoh(\scoalnum^2\cdot \coalsize)$, which results in a total running time of at most $\bigoh(\coalsize\scoalnum^{\coalsize\scoalnum+2})$.

 For the second claim, we begin by branching to determine the structure of non-trivial coalitions in a solution, that is, we branch on how many non-trivial coalitions there will be in the outcome and for each such coalition we branch to determine its size.
 This yields a branching factor of at most $\coalnum \cdot \coalsize^\coalnum$.
 Now in each branch we have at most $\coalnum \cdot \coalsize$ ``positions'' for agents in the identified non-trivial coalitions, and we apply an additional round of branching to determine which agents will occupy these positions.
 This yields an additional branching factor of at most $n^{\coalnum \cdot \coalsize}$.
 At this point, the outcome is fully determined and we can check whether it is stable and satisfies the requirements in $\bigoh(n^2)$ time.
-This results in an algorithm with a total running time of at most $\bigoh(\coalnum\cdot\coalsize^{\coalnum}n^{\coalnum \cdot \coalsize+2})$. \end{proof} \fi
+This results in an algorithm with a total running time of at most $\bigoh(\coalnum\cdot\coalsize^{\coalnum}n^{\coalnum \cdot \coalsize+2})$. \end{proof}

 Our first non-trivial result is an algorithm for solving \HDGshort\ parameterized by the number of colors and the coalition size.
 There, we first observe that in this case we may assume the number of types to also be bounded.